jeevankatel3-cell/LandSurfacePhenologyReanalysis/README.md

 | `geemap` | GEE interactive mapping |

 > TIMESAT 3.3 (standalone software) is required for EVI time-series smoothing and LSP metric extraction prior to the Python workflow.

+## Zenodo Data

+The /Data folder (along with detailed analysis results) is available on Zenodo at https://doi.org/10.5281/zenodo.8266666

+## Publication
+"TITLE" is currently under review at International Journal of Biometeorology

+## Contact
+jeevankatel3@gmail.com if you have any questions or suggestions

 ---